Chalarangelo/30-seconds-of-code/blog_posts/js-remove-element-from-array.md

 ### Alternative options

 The previous two options should cover the vast majority of use cases.
-Yet, there are some other options available for removing elements from an array, which might be preferrable in certain cases.
+Yet, there are some other options available for removing elements from an array, which might be preferable in certain cases.
 For example, if you like the interface of `Array.prototype.splice()` but need immutability, the [shank snippet](/js/s/shank) might be the solution for you.
 Similarly, when working with large unsorted arrays, there's a [fast removal trick](/articles/s/js-fast-remove-array-element) that might be of interest to you.